aws-samples/aws-modernization-workshop-for-newrelic/content/pixie/using_pixie/scenario_2.md

 ![fetch good](/images/pixie/2-http-2.png)

 Filter again for the status **400** codes.
-In the response body, `fetch-service` returns that the "hat style does not exist".
+After clicking on any of the rows, you can see that in the response body of the request, `fetch-service` returns that the "hat style does not exist".
 Because we also saw this message from `gateway-service`, we can now confirm that the bug is hidden somewhere in `fetch-service` since it is in the last layer that deals with retrieving images.

 The final question is: **How and why is `fetch-service` not able to retrieve the style of PIXIE, likely due to a case-sensitive issue?**